Haivision/srt/docs/handshake.md

 #### Congestion controller

 This is a feature supported by HSv5 only.
-This adds functionality that has existed in UDT as "Congestion control class", just implemented slightly different way.
-In SRT this mechanism must be set the same way on both sides, however it's identified by a character string.
-The symbol for this extension is `SRT_CMD_CONGESTION`.
+This adds functionality that has existed in UDT as "Congestion control class", but implemented with SRT workflows and requirements in mind.
+In SRT, the congestion control mechanism must be set the same on both sides and is identified by a character string.
+The extension type is set to `SRT_CMD_CONGESTION`.

-The extension block for this extension contains the length in 4-byte words of the contents, whereas the content is comprised of the string extended to full 4-byte numbers that are endian-inverted.
+The extension block contains the length of the content in 4-byte words.
+The content is encoded as a string extended to full 4-byte chunks with padding NUL characters if needed, and then inverted on each 4-byte mark.
+For example, a "STREAM" string would be extended to `STREAM@@` and then inverted into `ERTS@@MA` (where `@` marks the NUL character).

 The value is a string with the name of the SRT Congestion Controller type.
 The default one is called "live".
 The SRT 1.3.0 version contains an additional